 FRUIT Rieko Whitfield, Jesse May Fisher

-SCAT MAN Zach Oakman
+SCAN MAN Zach Oakman

 THE FLATLANDS Simon Lee Dicker, Liberty Smith